Gopalganj, Bihar: Religion

 Majority of the people follow Hinduism (79.91%), followed by Islam (19.67%).
 Small populations of followers of Christian, Sikhism, Buddhism are also present in the town.

 Transport

 Roads

 State highways and Road Link district headquarters at Gopalganj to all 14 blocks.
-National Highway 27 passes through Gopalganj to Mehsi, Muzaffarpur.
+National Highway 27 passes through Gopalganj to Motipur, Muzaffarpur.

 Railway

 Connected by Rail with a station at Gopalganj.

 Radio stations

 Radio Varsha, 90.8 MHz, Rajeev Nagar, Gopalganj.